jubicoy/easyconfig/README.md

 }
 ```

-Parent config has the child configas a property.
+Parent config has the child config as a property.
 Setter or constructor parameter is annotated using `EasyConfigProperty` with an optional prefix.
 In this case the injected variables are `SERVER_HOST` and `SERVER_PORT`.
 Without the prefix `HOST` and `PORT` would be injected instead.

 ```java
 @EasyConfig